 Teams, tales and tips – a guide to the local game

-One crazy night in May 2016, the whole world was focused on the East Midlands city of Leicester as flagship football club Leicester City won a heroic and historic Premier League title.
-TV crews from all parts of the globe had descended on this multi-cultural market town all week to find out how its beloved Foxes triumphed over the moneyed elite of Manchester City, Manchester United, Chelsea and the rest.
+One crazy night in May 2016, the whole world was focused on the East Midlands as Leicester City won a heroic and historic Premier League title.
+TV crews from all parts of the globe descended on the multi-cultural market town of Leicester to find out how its beloved Foxes triumphed over the moneyed elite of Manchester City, Manchester United, Chelsea and the rest.

-Reporters had been given plenty of material to provide local context.
+Reporters were given plenty of material to provide local context.
 There was the recent discovery of Richard III in a Leicester car park.
-Claudio Ranieri’s imaginary bell in training.
-The communal post-match dinners at Peter Pizzeria in the city centre.
+Claudio Ranieri’s imaginary bell in training and the communal post-match dinners at Peter Pizzeria in the city centre.
+American correspondents even managed to pronounce the name of the city correctly.

-The previous Monday, when Tottenham’s draw at Chelsea confirmed Leicester as champions, local lad and lifetime Foxes fan Mark Selby won the World Snooker Championship.
+The previous Monday, when Tottenham’s draw at Chelsea confirmed Leicester as champions, local lad and life-long Foxes fan Mark Selby won the World Snooker Championship.
+Leicester’s own Gary Lineker presented the first Match of the Day show of the following season wearing nothing but a pair of LCFC-branded shorts to make good on his promise during those heady days in May.

 It wasn’t to last, of course.
 Ranieri’s Leicester performed miserably when defending their title in 2016-17 and the Italian was duly sacked in February 2017 – after taking the club to within 90 minutes of a place in the last eight of the Champions League.
-Now City are back on the European stage, having won the FA Cup under Brendan Rodgers in 2021.
+City later returned to the European stage in 2021, after winning the FA Cup under Brendan Rodgers.

-Leicester, meanwhile, is slowly getting back to normal after the crazy days of May 2016.
-This sport-focused community can also boast a successful rugby club, a county cricket club, a top basketball team and a speedway team in the Elite League.
+Leicester, meanwhile, remains a sport-focused community with a successful rugby club, a county cricket club, a top basketball team and a speedway team in the Elite League.

 On its doorstep, Loughborough University is home to the world’s largest university-based sports technology research group as well as to SportPark, where national bodies for tennis, swimming and cricket are based.

-In terms of football, the city has produced a number of England internationals, most notably Gary Lineker and Peter Shilton.
+In terms of football, the city has produced a number of England internationals, most notably Lineker and Peter Shilton, who starred together at two World Cups.
 Before the unexpected triumph of Claudio Ranieri’s boys in 2015-16, the Foxes had won three League Cups – and lost four FA Cup finals.

-City, known as Leicester Fosse until after World War I, have spent more seasons in the lower flight.
+City, known as Leicester Fosse until after World War I, have spent more seasons in the lower flights, including a one-year stint in the Championship after relegation from the Premier League in 2023.
 In the post-war era, the club finished in the higher reaches of the top division in the early 1960s, when another England great, Gordon Banks, was between the sticks.

 Crowd trouble has blighted many of these fixtures, even in recent years, but this pales in comparison to previous clashes with Leicester’s nearest rivals, Coventry, currently two divisions below them.